mhilbush/openhab-binding-releases/squeezebox/README.md

 - Place the new squeezebox binding into the `openhab3/addons` directory

+- Delete and readd the player thing(s) in order to pick up any new channels

 If you need to see what's going on, enable debugging